Nicky McLeod, Breathing Educator

 (Buteyko Institute Method)

 A life-long learner, Nicky is committed to continual development of her skills and knowledge and she continues to develop her ability to connect the dots when it comes to health.
+She is trauma-informed and in 2022 she completed the 3 month curriculum of SmartBody SmartMind(™) created by Canadian trauma and nervous system specialist Irene Lyon.
+She gained her Heart Math Trauma Certification in 2023.
 She also organises regular ongoing Professional Development for members of her professional body, the BIBH.

 My Own Breathing Journey